 It’s hard now.
 People don’t get the chance to visit offices, understand the “buzz” of where they’ll be working and interact with others.
 Whether the world of work changes dramatically or not, you still need to convey your company culture to those who you are interviewing via video.
 What can you share visually (beyond the standard collateral) that will give potential employees an insight into your business?
 Work with your marketing team or recruitment partner to create a picture of what it’s like to with you and in the business.
 Maybe even share what you’ve done as a team during lockdown – that’s going to be increasingly important for candidates.

-Remember, it’s an interview.
+Remember, it’s still an interview

 We give the same advice to candidates as we do to employers.
-Make sure that you make eye contact and smile – give those physical signs that shows you are listening and engaged.
+Make sure that you make eye contact and smile – give those physical signs that show you are listening and engaged.
 Be aware of the background.
 Be aware of what you’re wearing.

-You may be able to get a recording of the interview depending on your software, but it is still important to make notes “in-the-moment.”
+You may be able to get a recording of the interview depending on your software, but it is still important to make notes “in-the-moment”.
 Allowances will of course need to be made from both the interviewer and the candidate at the moment, but a standard of professionalism is expected from both sides regardless.

-End the interview well.
+End the interview well

 Don’t just click the red “Leave Meeting” button.
 Inform the candidate of the next steps, offer them and you the chance to follow up via email, phone or another video catch up.